Willy Adames Player Props: Brewers vs. Braves

 Willy Adames At The Plate

-- In 28.7% of his games this season, Adames has driven in at least one run.
-In 11 of those games (11.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.
+- Adames has an RBI in 27 of 95 games this year, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in seven contests.

-- He has scored a run in 34 games this year, with multiple runs nine times.
+- He has scored in 35.8% of his games this season, with more than one run scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.